the population matrix

 improvements (or no improvement at all), so are not recommended as

-default approaches in aae.pop
+default approaches in aae.pop.

 Importantly, the simulations of different scenarios are entirely independent of one another, which makes this an embarrassingly parallel problem.
 What this means is that the simulations can be split up and run simultaneously, assuming sufficient cores and memory.

-R packages make
+The future and future.apply R packages make

 it easy to deal with embarrassingly parallel problems in R. These